Canon SX530 vs Sony A3000

 It is notable that the SX530 offers wifi support, while the A3000 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the SX530 and the A3000 have been discontinued, but can regularly be found used on eBay.
+Both the SX530 and the A3000 have been discontinued, but can regularly be found used on ebay.
 The SX530 was replaced by the Canon SX540, while the A3000 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the SX530 and A3000 can be found, respectively, in the Canon SX530 Manual (free pdf) or the online Sony A3000 Manual.

 So what conclusions can be drawn?
 Is the Canon SX530 better than the Sony A3000 or vice versa?
 The listing below highlights the relative strengths of the two models.